Sonographers & Cardiovascular Technologists

 - Technical skills.
 Diagnostic imaging workers must understand how to operate complex machinery and computerized instruments.

-The average pay for sonographers and cardiovascular technologists in the United States ranges from $28,680 to $99,840.
+The average pay for sonographers and cardiovascular technologists in the United States ranges from $29,340 to $100,480 as of May 2018.

 The specific pay depends on factors such as level of experience, education and training, geographic location, and specific industry.